dnarain-astro/docs/astro/lineage-integrations.md

 #### Verify Setup

 To test that lineage was configured correctly on your Databricks cluster, run a test Spark job on Databricks.
-After your job runs, open the **Lineage** tab in the Cloud UI.
-If your configuration was successful, you should see your Spark job appear in the **Explore** tab.
+After your job runs, open the **Lineage** tab in the Cloud UI and go to the **Explore** page.
+If your configuration was successful, you should see your Spark job appear in the **Most Recent Runs** table.
 From here, you can click a job run to see it within a lineage graph.

 </TabItem>